algal/open_pdf/README.md

 ## why

-If you're using an agentic workflow where PDF rendering is a target, then it is easy to automate buiding the PDF, easy to automate screenshotting an app (thanks to [peekaboo](https://peekaboo.dev) etc., but you might also need to to automate opening a PDF to a particular page number.
-And you might not want to install Adobe Reader because its installer is so presumptuous.
+If you're using an agentic workflow where PDF rendering is a target, then it is easy to automate buiding the PDF, easy to automate screenshotting an app (thanks to [peekaboo](https://peekaboo.dev) etc.), but you will also need to to automate opening a PDF to a particular page number.
+You might not want to install Adobe Reader because its installer is so presumptuous.

 ## how?